 Fast forward to 2018, Sarah was preparing for a two-week trip to India to learn the origins of Ayurveda and Yoga, so she began searching for a local studio to establish a more consistent practice.
 She found a home on her mat with the Horizon Healing Center Community.
 Before leaving for India, she attended a lecture and was introduced to Adverse Childhood Experiences (ACEs) and everything started to click into place.
 Yoga brought healing to Sarah through mind, body & spirit connection and it’s why she had been drawn back to a yoga practice over the years.

-Sarah completed her 200-hour Yoga Teacher Training with Horizon Healing Center in March 2020 and is registered with Yoga Alliance.
+Sarah completed her 200-hour Yoga Teacher Training with Horizon Healing Center in March 2020 as well as her 300-hour YTT with Horizon Healing Center in August 2022.
+She is registered with Yoga Alliance.
 She continues to incorporate a balance of slow-flow and yin in her personal practice.
 With an education and background in nonprofit leadership, she dreams of opening a

 yoga outreach program to share the healing power of yoga to underserved populations with a trauma- informed approach.